THE TEAMS

 In his first four years with the Diamondbacks, Johnson won 81 games (31 of them complete, 11 by shutout) and lost just 27; struck out 1,417 batters, the most by any pitcher in a four-year period; and became only the second pitcher ever to win four straight Cy Young Awards.
 His 2001 campaign was especially noteworthy; among his 372 strikeouts (11 shy of Nolan Ryan’s all-time mark), 20 came in one game and another 16 in a seven-inning relief appearance.
 Johnson also killed a bird with a fastball in spring training (the poor thing literally exploded into a cloud of feathers) and won three games in the World Series against the New York Yankees, the last in an effective Game Seven relief appearance just one day after throwing seven solid innings in Game Six.
 His 419 total strikeouts in 2001 are the most ever collected by a pitcher within a single year, regular and postseason combined.

-A knee injury curtailed his run in 2003, but he returned to top form a year later at age 40, highlighting the season by becoming the oldest pitcher to throw a perfect game.
+A knee injury curtailed Johnson’s run in 2003, but he returned to top form a year later at age 40, highlighting the season by becoming the oldest pitcher to throw a perfect game.
 Despite a 2.60 ERA that year, Johnson could only compile a 16-14 record as he was rarely supported by a badly weakened (51-111) Diamondbacks team.
 After an unpleasant two-year stay with the Yankees, Johnson returned to Arizona—but he couldn’t recapture the magic of his first tour of desert duty, with a bad back largely to blame.

 Brandon Webb (2003-10)